gaco/dbt_playground/README.md

 ### Project Structure

 - This project has two staging entities and two aggregations that will be created from those two entities.
-- It also has a bunch of examples models that I did when learning
+- It also has a bunch of examples models that I did while learning

 ![image-20220309113844314](docs/images/image-20220309113844314.png)